 - If the property's title particulars have changed since the relevant time provide copies of the parent titles and the plan of subdivision or consolidation showing how the current title particulars were derived from the parent title.

 - Evidence of the value of all the properties under the principal trust as at the date of the transfer, by one of the following:

-- a letter of appraisal from a licensed real estate agent and a copy of the relevant rates notice, or
+- A letter of appraisal from a licensed real estate agent and a copy of the relevant rates notice.

-- a valuation by a certified practicing valuer who is a member of the API or by a member of the Real Estate Institute of Victoria with with sworn valuer accreditation, or
+- A valuation by a certified practising valuer who is a member of the API or by a member of the Real Estate Institute of Victoria with sworn valuer accreditation.

 - In circumstances where a letter of appraisal or sworn valuation could not be obtained, an explanation of the steps taken to obtain either the appraisal or valuation.